cryptoburon/Youtube_tutorial/README.md

 # Youtube_tutorial
-A tutorial for basic Javascript, CSS, and HTML.
+A tutorial for basic JS, CSS, and HTML.